 6. Roderick Main.
 Jung on Synchroncity and the Paranormal (Princeton, NJ: Princeton University Press, 1997), p.
 18.

-7. Subjects whose brainwaves are measured during meditative states reportedly feel as if they travel though time.
-However, it’s possible (if one is willing to consider that departed souls could influence the living) that one could confuse the presence of a departed person for the presence of a person living in another historical time period, and vice versa.
+7. Subjects whose brainwaves are measured during meditative states reportedly feel as if they travel through time.
+However, it is possible (if one is willing to consider that departed souls could influence the living) that one could confuse the presence of a departed person for the presence of a person living in another historical time period, and vice versa.

 8. By way of contrast, the Cambridge biochemist Rupert Sheldrake says in Dog’s That Know When Their Owners Are Coming Home that past habits, not the future, influence the present (New York: Crown Publishers, 1999: 305).

-9. The idea of multidimensionality was forwarded by Jane Roberts with some interesting differences, most notably Roberts’ advocacy of interactive parallel universes and correspondingly rainbow-like variations of the self.
+9. The idea of multidimensionality was forwarded by Jane Roberts with some interesting differences, most notably Roberts’ advocacy of interactive parallel universes containing rainbow-like variations of the self.

 10. (a) This would not upset the Austrian philosopher of science Karl Popper.
-Popper says that scientific statements cannot be proved, only disproved.
-Of course, Popper’s assertion is open to various avenues of debate, beyond the scope of this article.
+For Popper, scientific statements cannot be proved, only disproved.
+Popper’s assertion is open to various avenues of debate, beyond the scope of this article.

 (b) George P. Hansen recounts a lab experiment that could be taken as support for the idea of the future influencing the present.
 See George P. Hansen, The Trickster and the Paranormal (Xlibris, 2001: 328-336, 342).